ironplc/ironplc/README.md

 # IronPLC

-⚠ This project's capabilities are presently limited to a parser and semantic analyzer that are building blocks for a complete IEC 61131-3 runtime.
+⚠ This project's capabilities are limited to a parser, semantic analyzer, and Visual Studio Code Extension that are that are building blocks for a complete IEC 61131-3 runtime and development environment.

 IronPLC aims to be a SoftPLC written entirely in safe Rust for embedded devices running programs written in the IEC 61131-3 language.